DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Fujimoto teaches a shot-blasting device comprising: a distributor that has at least one gate (7, 7a) and that supplies a blasting medium (S; [0009]); an impeller (4) that has at least one motor (5) and that projects the blasting medium which has been supplied via the at least one gate ([0008]); at least one cylinder (10) that opens and closes the at least one gate ([0009]); the device configured to adjust a degree of opening of the at least one gate, by subjecting the at least one cylinder in a state of opening the at least one gate to position control ([0010-0012]; controls degree of gate opening by controlling position of cylinder), so that a load current value of the at least one motor of the impeller falls within a set range having a lower limit ([0010] describes “proper range of electric current value,” which range must have lower and upper limits in order to maintain the desired flow rate of blasting medium and prevent the supply from being tool large or too small as described [0004]).
+Regarding claim 1, Fujimoto teaches a shot-blasting device comprising: a distributor that has at least one gate (7, 7a) and that supplies a blasting medium (S; [0009]); an impeller (4) that has at least one motor (5) and that projects the blasting medium which has been supplied via the at least one gate ([0008]); at least one cylinder (10) that opens and closes the at least one gate ([0009]); the device configured to adjust a degree of opening of the at least one gate by carrying out position control of the at least one cylinder while the at least one gate is in a an open state ([0010-0012]; controls degree of gate opening by controlling position of cylinder; gate is open during this control, as it occurs during blasting), so that a load current value of the at least one motor of the impeller falls within a set range having a lower limit ([0010] describes “proper range of electric current value,” which range must have lower and upper limits in order to maintain the desired flow rate of blasting medium and prevent the supply from being tool large or too small as described [0004]), wherein in a case where the load current value of the at least one motor of the impeller reaches the lower limit, the device drives the at least one cylinder by a set amount of change in the position of the at least one cylinder ([0009-0012], [0004]; the amount of opening of the gate is controlled based on how a monitored current value compares to a predetermined motor current range to prevent the supply from becoming too small) per unit time (as the cylinder is moves in order to change the amount of opening, it is inherently moved at a speed, or amount of change per unit time; see 112b rejection above for explanation of interpretation).

 Regarding claim 2, Fujimoto, as modified, teaches all the limitations of claim 1 as described above.
 Fujimoto further teaches the set range further has an upper limit ([0010] describes “proper range of electric current value,” which range must have lower and upper limits in order to maintain the desired flow rate of blasting medium and prevent the supply from being tool large or too small as described [0004]).